kyma-project/control-plane/docs/kyma-environment-broker/03-02-runtime-components.md

----
-title: Runtime components
+# Runtime components
-type: Details
----

-[Kyma Environment Broker](https://github.com/kyma-project/control-plane/tree/main/components/kyma-environment-broker) (KEB) serves the functionality of composing the list of components that are installed in a Runtime.
+Kyma Environment Broker (KEB) serves the functionality of composing the list of components that are installed in a Runtime.
 The diagram and steps describe the KEB workflow in terms of calculating and processing Runtime components:

 ![runtime-components-architecture](./assets/runtime-components.svg)